 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 Progress for pupils entitled to PP to be accelerated so the gap in attainment closes.
 All teaching to be at least good.
 HT to monitor teaching throughout the school.
 EEF Toolkit - 'Quality of teaching is the single most important driver of pupil attainment and a range of other positive outcomes.
 Maximising the quality of teaching through the effective deployment and development of teachers and teaching assistants will therefore be at the top of any school's priorities.'
 Lesson observations, book scrutiny, learning walks - led by TB and LA advisor.
-Good practice to be shared across The Acorn Federation.
-Support to be provided when a need is identified. ТВ July 2019 1 Total budgeted cost ii.
+Good practice to be shared across The Acorn Federation; observing parallel classes; staff planning together. ТВ July 2019 Total budgeted cost £800 (4 x 1/2 days of supply ii.
 Targeted support